XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 nginx-deployment-d46f5678b-k95wr   1/1     Running   0          2m1s
 ```
 This list is sorted alphabetically, and Pod names are generated, so your list will look different.
-Two of three Pods were created by scaling out, so they have a younger age.
+Two of three pods were created by scaling out, so they have a younger age.

 ## <a name='services'></a>Use services
-As we saw earlier, in Kubernetes, each Pod will get a unique IP address.
-In theory, you can use this to communicate with other Pods.
-However, when a Pod dies and gets resurrected (by the Deployment resource), its IP address will be different.
+As we saw earlier, in Kubernetes each pod will get a unique IP address.
+In theory you can use this to communicate with other pods.
+However, when a pod dies and gets recreated by the deployment resource, its IP address will be different.

 So, when a front-end pod needs to talk to a back-end pod, we need a reliable way to communicate.
 Services are the solution to this.
-A Service is an IP address inside the Cluster, that never changes.It can be attached to Pods by using selection criteria, using a `selector`.
-A Service will live forever as it doesn't have any moving parts.
+A service is an IP address inside the cluster, that never changes.
+It can be attached to pods by using selection criteria with a `selector`.
+A sService will live forever as it doesn't have any moving parts.
 The Pods connected to a Service may come and go.
-This way, you have a fixed endpoint within the Kubernetes cluster, that acts as a load balancer into a dynamic collection of Pods.
+This way, you have a fixed endpoint within the Kubernetes cluster, that acts as a load balancer into a dynamic collection of pods.

-As an example, let's see if we can add a Service to the nginx Deployment.
-We will add a Service in front of the running Pods.
-The Service will target Pods matching a given app (based on the Pod's `metadata` - `label.app` attribute value 'nginx'.
+As an example, let's see if we can add a service to the nginx deployment.
+We will add a service in front of the running pods.
+The service will target Pods matching a given app (based on the pod's `metadata` - `label.app` attribute value 'nginx'.

-This is the relevant part of the Deployment YAML:
+This is the relevant part of the deployment YAML:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment